 We are currently improving the display of AudioSlides on ScienceDirect.
 As a result, they will not display next to the article on ScienceDirect.
-Invitations to create AudioSlides will resume once the feature is available again later in 2018.
+Invitations to create AudioSlides will resume once the feature is available again.

 With AudioSlides presentations, authors can explain in their own words what their article is about.